-Gothenburg is a charming city which entrances visitors with its friendly, laid-back atmosphere and intriguing history.
-However, to enjoy one of the city’s most alluring attractions, you should leave the city center and visit the Gothenburg archipelago.
+Gothenburg is a charming city which welcomes its visitors with a friendly, laid-back atmosphere and intriguing history.
+However, you may want to leave the city center to experience one of the city’s most alluring attractions, the beautiful archipelago.

-Stretching into the sparkling seas off the Swedish coast, Gothenburg’s archipelago is one of the most attractive natural areas in Scandinavia.
-Whether visiting Sweden’s second city for the first time or returning for a visit, it always offers something new to visitors.
+Stretching into the sparkling seas of the Swedish coast, Gothenburg’s archipelago is one of the most attractive natural areas in Scandinavia.
+Whether visiting Sweden’s second city for the first time or having returned, it always offers something new.